-My works are produced in the traditional methods of blacksmiths: by coal-fired forge and on the anvil under a hammer.
+Most of my pieces are produced in the traditional methods of blacksmiths by coal-fired forge and on the anvil under a hammer.
 The materials I use are primarily discarded iron and steels from abandoned farmsteads and antiquated industries of the upper Ottawa Valley.
 Whenever possible I allow most of my pieces to retain telltale signs of their origins.
 Each of my creations is 'one-of-a-kind' with a past and story of its own long before it found its way into my forge and under my hammer.

-Come and feel the heat!
-I'll be forging small giveaway pieces hourly both days of the tour.
-It's a fantastic opportunity to gain insight and appreciation for this ancient art.
+Basic forging lessons on Friday afternoon and on Saturday and Sunday I'll be forging small giveaway pieces hourly.
+It's a fantastic opportunity to gain insight and appreciation for this heritage craft.

 Bottle and glasses holder